sksamuel/gwt-websockets/README.md

 You can create as many websockets as you want on a single page.
 The library takes care of assigning each one to a different javascript global.

-Finally, you can get the status of the socket using the method `socket.getState()` which returns an integer for the current state of the socket, where `CONNECTING = 0, OPEN = 1, CLOSED = 2`.
+Finally, you can get the status of the socket using the method `socket.getState()` which returns an integer for the current state of the socket, where `CONNECTING = 0, OPEN = 1, CLOSING = 2, CLOSED = 3`.

 Have fun.